 Do you only take color pictures?

 Although I only take color pictures in the camera, and there are specific settings in the camera to allow more or less vibrancy, saturation and color hue, once on the computer and in the editing software, color images can be made into monochrome, or black and white, very effectively.
 In fact, some of the monochrome prints made from original color files can be stunning.
 Of course, it depends a lot on the techniques used on the computer, not unlike the techniques used in a darkroom.
-I typically include one or two monochrome ‘conversions’ in the CD compilation from a photo shoot activity as monochrome images are classic and can have a timeless quality to them (such images would also be included in the online gallery).
+I typically include one or two monochrome ‘conversions’ in the flash drive compilation from a photo shoot activity as monochrome images are classic and can have a timeless quality to them (such images would also be included in the online gallery).

 Do you edit the pictures?

 Yes.
 Each picture is reviewed and edited for proper color balance, contrast and clarity; when shooting into the sun a flash is used, which can leave reflections on the face, in the eyes, or on eyeglasses on the cheeks and forehead, and which are removed; often surfers are in the background, and removed.
 Certain features, such as sunburn on the arms, legs or face, larger bruises and cuts, general size, weight and height, are not edited.